hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red_gui-branch.md

 You are trying to work around an implementation (not design) bug, by complicating the design.

 [16:40:17](#R-TeoUfULI7Z7213nxY4rjRm9EW3Tgo_3vaXPLmcvCU) <hiiamboris (NOT THIS ONE)>:
-Instead, push a fix for it Ì†ΩÌ∏â
+Instead, push a fix for it üòâ

 [16:40:44](#YvR8i4chwf2GCwkLL-HfVDOIJB9CF2a1RU9ul3xEtTs) <hiiamboris (NOT THIS ONE)>: https://github.com/red/red/issues/4292